What Is the Childcare Tax Credit?

 It also offers tax relief for expenses in caring for aging parents and certain other dependents.

-The childcare tax credit is nonrefundable at the federal level, but certain states may offer refundable tax credits – which can get you money even if you don’t pay income tax.
+Certain states may also offer refundable tax credits – which can get you money even if you don’t pay income tax.

 We love our children.
 They can light up a room with the sweetest of smiles.
 When their eyes widen upon discovering something new, our hearts open wider.
 But caring for these little girls and boys costs money.
 And when you’re a working parent, doing all the care yourself isn’t as easy an option as some TV commercials might make it seem.